Christmas tree cultivation: Environmental effect

 The BBC's "Gardening" website called buying Christmas trees directly from the farm, "the most environmentally friendly way of getting a tree".
 Other positive environmental attributes have been given live Christmas trees as well.
-Researchers at the University of Nebraska included the reuse of natural Christmas trees as mulch and, in larger quantities, piled up as soil erosion barriers, among the benefits of live tree use.
+Researchers at the University of Nebraska–Lincoln included the reuse of natural Christmas trees as mulch and, in larger quantities, piled up as soil erosion barriers, among the benefits of live tree use.
 Other positive reuses included fish habitat in private ponds and backyard bird feeders.

 Research

 Since 2004, several researchers at Oregon State University's (OSU) College of Forestry have researched various aspects of Christmas tree cultivation.
 In the Department of Forest Resources, Rick Fletcher is researching Christmas tree genetics, fertilization and disease management, while Chad Landgren is concentrating his emphasis on Christmas tree genetics and disease management.
 Both men are doing their research in the Silviculture and Ecology Section of the department.
 In OSU's Department of Forest Science, Mike Bondi is conducting ongoing research into Christmas tree fertilization, productivity and genetics, as well as natural and artificial regeneration systems.
 During the mid-1990s, the trio's research was primarily focused on creating better Christmas tree seed stock, resulting in a higher percentage of quality mature trees, through genetic improvements.
 Similar research has been conducted by the Agricultural Experiment Station at New Mexico State University.

 U.S. institutions in other Christmas tree producing locales have also undertaken their own research programs.
 North Carolina State University has several full-time staff dedicated to all aspects of tree production.
 Specialties at N.C.
 State cross several academic departments and range from a Christmas tree genetics program to providing material support for growers in areas such as sustainable agriculture and pest management.

 The Christmas Tree Research Center in Bible Hill, Nova Scotia does research on Balsam firs for Canadian producers.